Esplanade de La Défense station: History

 The station was opened on 1 April 1992 as part of the western extension of the line from Pont de Neuilly to La Défense.
 The project name was Puteaux - Courbevoie.

 The RATP having preferred an open-air passage on the Neuilly bridge, less expensive, rather than a tunnel under the Seine, with the station La Défense - Michelet, planned since the 1970s by the EPAD, remained unused.

-As part of the automation work on line 1, the Esplanade de la Défense station was equipped with platform screen doors during the month of October 2009.
+As part of the automation work on line 1, the Esplanade de la Défense station was equipped with platform screen doors during October 2009.

 In 2019, according to RATP estimates, 9,883,008 passengers entered this station, which places it in the 17th position of metro stations for its usage out of 302.

 In 2020, with the Covid-19 crisis, 4,488,878 passengers entered this station which places it in the 24th position of metro stations for its attendance.

 In 2021, attendance gradually increases, with 4,708,183 passengers entering this station which places it in the 43rd position of metro stations for its attendance.